bravesoftdz/jackstables/README.md

 - Category could be its own table and have a description, etc
 - We could use ajax to spice it up a bit (removing, inline editing, etc)

+Original Description:

+Your boss hands you a set of requirements for Jack’s Table Emporium’s new website.
+This website should contain a home page which showcases their various products.
+There should be three supporting product pages: one for tables, one for chairs and one for table accessories.
+Finally, there should be a contact form.
+The contact form should validate that the proper fields are completed and send the form via email to the site owner.
+There should also be an admin section that allows the site owner to log in and adjust the contents of each of the three product pages.
+The pages should allow an unlimited number of types of product (think of each individual page as a ‘category’ for the product).
+The owner should be able to add / edit / remove products at will.
+Additionally, each product should have an inventory count with it that can also be adjusted.
+Changes applied in the admin section should appear immediately on the public facing portions of the site.